dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 2020.05.20
   - Turn new references to `CastError` into being dynamic type errors.

-2020.05.18
+2020.07.21
-  - **CHANGE** Changes to definite assignment for local variables without types.
+  - **CHANGE** Changes to definite assignment for local variables.

 2020.05.14
   - **CHANGE** Strong mode is auto-opted in when the "main" file is opted in.